MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/netsh/netsh-wins.md

 # Network Shell (Netsh) Example Batch File

-Applies To: Windows Server 2016
+Applies To: Azure Stack HCI, version 20H2; Windows Server 2019, Windows Server 2016

-You can use this topic to learn how to create a batch file that performs multiple tasks by using Netsh in Windows Server 2016.
+You can use this topic to learn how to create a batch file that performs multiple tasks by using Netsh in Windows Server.
 In this example batch file, the **netsh wins** context is used.

 ## Example Batch File Overview